gregoiresage/enamel/README.md

 * handle AppMessages automatically (app_message_open, handler registration, ...)
 * save/load the value of the settings in the persistant storage automatically
 * provide a getter for each of your settings
+* notify subscribers when settings are received from Clay

 You can focus on your watchapp/face, Enamel will do the rest !